 Most forms of interpersonal violence are against the law in Pennsylvania, but some of them may result in more significant consequences for an alleged offender than others.
 Allegations of interpersonal violence or assault in Pennsylvania can lead to someone’s arrest and potentially a criminal trial.
 Oftentimes, the other party involved in the incident will not be able to prevent the state from prosecuting if there is evidence of what occurred.
-The actions of the people involved, their relationships to one another and even the consequences of the incident can all influence the charges that someone faces and the penalties that the court might impose in the wake of a conviction.
+The actions of the people involved, their relationships with one another, and even the consequences of the incident can all influence the charges that someone faces and the penalties that the court might impose in the wake of a conviction.

 There are certain elements that can enhance or exacerbate pending assault or domestic violence charges in Pennsylvania.
 Strangulation – or the use of force around someone’s throat in an attempt to inhibit their respiration – is one of the more common aggravating factors that may influence the outcome of domestic violence allegations in Pennsylvania.